 Flood and drought events cost the UK billions, with climate change worsening disruption.

-The Floods and Droughts Research Infrastructure (FDRI) will help us better understand and manage risks from these extremes.
+The Floods and Droughts Research Infrastructure (FDRI) is delivering advanced field monitoring and data to help us better manage risks from these extremes.

-The Floods and Droughts Research Infrastructure (FDRI) will help us better understand and manage risks from these extremes.
+The Floods and Droughts Research Infrastructure (FDRI) is delivering advanced field monitoring and data to help us better manage risks from these extremes.

 Funded by the Natural Environment Research Council (NERC), FDRI is a collaborative effort coordinated by the UK Centre for Ecology and Hydrology (UKCEH) in partnership with Imperial College, University of Bristol and the British Geological Survey.